 Creating a No-Smoking Policy for Your Lease Agreement

-Making a no-smoking policy for your rental properties starts with a set of choice.
+Making a no-smoking policy for your rental properties starts with a set of choices.
 First, consider where you want to allow smoking on your rental property (if at all).
 Some landlords only ban smoking inside the house, while others also extend the ban to outdoor spaces.

 Next, consider what substances you want to include in your no-smoking policy.
 In addition to traditional cigarettes, will you ban vaping and e-cigarettes?
 Will you allow medical marijuana use, even if it’s smoked?